interledger/rfcs/0014-http-ilp/0014-http-ilp.md

 Pay-Balance: 0
 ```

-The client may use the condition seed to create a condition to pay this host.
-The condition seed is generated by the server as follows:
+The client can now use the shared secret to create a condition to pay this host.
+The shared secret may for instance be generated by the server as follows:

-* Condition Seed: `HMAC(SHA256, receiver_secret, token)`
+* Shared Secret: `HMAC(SHA256, receiver_secret, token)`

-The condition_seed is now a shared secret between the client and server, but will be unknown to any third-party connectors between them.
+The shared_secret is now a shared secret between the client and server, but will be unknown to any third-party connectors between them.

-That means that if the payment fails, the client can blame the server (assuming it considers itself honest and not compromised.)
-The client can't prove any wrongdoing to a third party, but since amounts are likely to be very low, this probably wouldn't be worth doing anyway.
-Also, proving wrongdoing would also involve proving that the server did not provide the agreed-upon service, which is probably near impossible in most cases anyway.
-However, since it can detect malicious behavior, the client can blacklist malicious hosts and not deal with them in the future.

 ### 2.3.
 Client initiates an ILP payment to refill its balance